 The Flu’s Death Toll

-The great flu pandemic of 1918—which modern scientists study as a model of what could happen in the event of a “bird flu” outbreak—killed up to 675,000 Americans, 0.65 percent of the nation’s population.
+The great flu pandemic of 1918 killed up to 675,000 Americans, 0.65 percent of the nation’s population.
 Most died in a terrifying span of 16 weeks.
 Worldwide, death estimates range from 21 million to 100 million.

 How the Pandemic Affected Your Ancestors

 The deadly virus may have first appeared in Haskell County, Kan., from which newly mustered soldiers spread it to Camp Funston, Kan., in February 1918.
-The gathering of men from across the country into close quarters galvanized the flu: In the spring of 1918, 24 of the 36 largest army camps suffered outbreaks.
-Barry adds that 30 of the 50 largest US cities—notably, those close to Army bases—also saw outbreaks.
+The gathering of men from across the country into close quarters galvanized the flu: In the spring of 1918, 24 of the 36 largest army camps suffered outbreak and 30 of the 50 largest US cities—notably, those close to Army bases—also saw outbreaks.

 But nobody thought much of it at the time.
 Then the flu returned with a vengeance in September, striking first in Philadelphia, where it quickly overwhelmed the city’s ability to deal with the dead.
 Soon, steam shovels were digging mass graves.
 (Keep this grisly bit of history in mind if you can’t find the burial site of an ancestor who died in late 1918.)
 Some cities became ghost towns save for municipal workers in masks.
 In most areas, gathering places from schools to saloons were shuttered and public meeting banned.